India visa info

 This system has been expanded and now covers most European and western countries, including the UK, Canada, USA, Australia and NZ (see the full list).
-It is valid for 30 days in India, and so we run all our treks so that you are within this time.
+With an update in Nov 2017, it is valid for 60 days in India and is multiple entry.

 When arriving at Delhi, go to the TVOA counters which are at the very end of the Immigration hall.
 Don't line up at the normal passport counters.

 If you need longer than 60 days this requires filling out a different online form and taking the EXACT paperwork to a special contracting office in your country of residence, and in many cases undergoing a biometric scan there (finger prints and face shot).
 There may be several alternative contracting offices, check what is going to be most convenient for you.
 Be warned that most websites are not particularly clear about the paperwork or exact process.

 and BLS International is one of the contracting companies with offices in quite a few places around the world.

 Getting your India visa in your home country or country of residence (ie legal residence) is definitely best.
 If travelling (ie out of your home country), you will have to fill out forms and go for an interview, a real interview.

 You might have to list two contact addresses in India, you can use these.